 - 1 TBSP grated fresh ginger (or break off one thumb-sized piece of root)

-- 3 TBSP olive oil or grapeseed oil (omit if you're accustomed to oil-free)
+- 3 TBSP olive oil or grapeseed oil (replace with aquafaba or water if you're accustomed to oil-free)

 - juice of 1 lime (about 2 TBSP)